tolly765/Stonebot/README.md

-# discord-minecraft-serverstatus
+# Stonebot

-command for discord to check a minecraft servers player count
+A Discord bot for the stonebound.net server, mainly used to fetch the status of our gameservers